-- An email blast and a text message will be sent via CampusVue to all staff, faculty, and students informing them of the threat.
-The email will appear in red on all classroom instructor computers (all classrooms are equipped with an instructor computer). - When feasible, the Campus President, Director of Education, or designee will visit all classrooms to inform faculty and students of the situation. - A copy of the Timely Warning will be posted in each classroom, the student and faculty lounges, and all entrances to the building on bright orange paper.
+- o The Campus President and Director of Education will, when time allows, send an email and/or text to all staff, students, and faculty informing them of the threat. - When feasible, the Campus President, Director of Education, or designee will visit all classrooms to inform faculty and students of the situation. - A copy of the Timely Warning will be posted in each classroom, the student and faculty lounges, and all entrances to the building on bright orange paper.
 The warning will remain posted for seven business days. - o The Warning will be posted on the College web site. - The Campus President will notify local law enforcement officials and the immediate surrounding community of the need to issue a Timely Warning.